-Management believes that the future cashflow for these wells can be unpredictable and have fully impaired the carrying value of the assets as of December 31, 2020.
-In 2020, results from production on these wells did not improve materially and the wells continue to experience minimal cashflows.
-As of December 31, 2020, the wells continue to be fully impaired.
+Management believes that the future cashflow for these wells can be unpredictable and have fully impaired the carrying value of the assets as of March 31, 2022.
+As of March 31, 2022, the wells continue to be fully impaired.

 Outlook